 |1 July 1961 – 30 June 1962||57|

 |On or After 1 July 1964||60|

 Transition to Retirement Pension Disadvantages

-A superannuation Transition to Retirement pension requires you to withdraw an income from the pension each financial year of between 4% and 10% of the account balance; no more, no less.
+The superannuation Transition to Retirement rules require you to withdraw an income from the pension each financial year of between 4% and 10% of the account balance; no more, no less.
 This is calculated on the pension account balance as at 1 July of each year.
 If the pension started part way through a year, the calculation can be pro-rata.

 The disadvantages of transition to retirement pension income streams are as follows:

 You are accessing your superannuation savings prior to retirement and therefore depleting your retirement balance.
 If you are not replenishing your superannuation accumulation balance with at least the same amount as is being withdrawn in pension payments, then you may find you have inadequate savings to achieve your retirement objectives once you permanently retire.